 - Changes in behavior such as depression or aggression

-Diagnosing Avian Proventricular Dilatation Diseases (PDD)
+Diagnosing Avian Proventricular Dilatation Diseases

 PDD can be difficult to diagnose because the symptoms are often similar to other diseases.
 Diagnosis usually involves a physical examination and laboratory tests.
 A complete blood count, biochemistry profile, urinalysis, and radiographs can help with diagnosis.
-In some cases, a tissue sample may be taken from the proventriculus for further testing and confirmation of PDD.
+In some cases, a tissue sample will be taken from the proventriculus for further testing and confirmation of PDD.

-Stages of Avian Proventricular Dilatation Diseases (PDD)
+Stages of Avian Proventricular Dilatation Diseases

 PDD is split into three stages: